freenas/freenas-docs/userguide/intro.rst

 * Disk temperature graphs have been added to :menuselection:`Reporting --> Disk`.

-.. note:: To keep lists aligned when using zoom in firefox ensure :menuselection:`View --> Zoom --> Zoom Text Only` is not set.
+.. note:: To keep lists aligned when using zoom in Firefox, ensure :menuselection:`View --> Zoom --> Zoom Text Only` is not set.